openSUSE/news-o-o/_posts/2011-11-19-opensuse-weekly-news-202-is-out.markdown

 The openSUSE Project has released openSUSE 12.1, eight months after 11.4 and the first release since SUSE officially became a subsidiary of Attachmate.
 With 12.1, openSUSE brings major improvements to openSUSE tools and users' favorite components like GNOME, KDE, LibreOffice, and DigiKam. (...)

-â€
+”

-â€œ
+“

         [ZDNet/Steven J. Vaughan-Nichols: OpenSUSE's new Linux distribution is for the clouds](http://www.zdnet.com/blog/open-source/opensuses-new-linux-distribution-is-for-the-clouds/9908)

-When [Novell was bought by Attachmate](http://www.zdnet.com/blog/open-source/novell-deals-done/8755), people [wondered if Novell/SUSEâ€™s community Linux distribution, openSUSE, would even survive](http://www.zdnet.com/blog/open-source/where-novell-suse-linux-goes-from-here/8951).
+When [Novell was bought by Attachmate](http://www.zdnet.com/blog/open-source/novell-deals-done/8755), people [wondered if Novell/SUSE’s community Linux distribution, openSUSE, would even survive](http://www.zdnet.com/blog/open-source/where-novell-suse-linux-goes-from-here/8951).
 Now, we know, [openSUSE](http://www.opensuse.org/en) lives.

 The openSUSE Project has released the [latest version of its popular Linux distribution openSUSE 12.1](http://news.opensuse.org/2011/11/16/opensuse-12-1-all-green).
-In a statement, Jos Poortvliet, openSUSE community manager for [SUSE](http://www.suse.com/), said, â€œOpenSUSE 12.1 represents more than eight months of worldwide effort to create one of the industryâ€™s best Linux distributions.
-The openSUSE distribution and its thousands of open source applications are the result of contributions from individual testers, writers, translators, usability experts, artists, ambassadors, packagers and developers having a lot of fun working together to create a uniquely powerful set of tools and capabilities.â€
+In a statement, Jos Poortvliet, openSUSE community manager for [SUSE](http://www.suse.com/), said, “OpenSUSE 12.1 represents more than eight months of worldwide effort to create one of the industry’s best Linux distributions.
+The openSUSE distribution and its thousands of open source applications are the result of contributions from individual testers, writers, translators, usability experts, artists, ambassadors, packagers and developers having a lot of fun working together to create a uniquely powerful set of tools and capabilities.”

 So what does that mean?
 Well, among other things even more so than [Ubuntu](http://www.zdnet.com/blog/open-source/ubuntu-linux-heads-to-the-clouds/9722), openSUSE is embracing the cloud. (...)

-â€
+”

-â€œ
+“

         [Network World/Julie Bort: OpenSUSE 12.1 bulks up on features for cloud, servers, desktops](http://www.networkworld.com/community/blog/new-opensuse-adds-features-for-cloud-servers-desktops)